Raphael-Boichot/Pico-slide-show/README.md

 - Insert a CR2032 battery and power it on.
 - Press the button to cycle through palettes.
 Pressing it while booting activates a debug mode that shows minimal informations.
 - Strut through the city, proudly showing off your Pico Slide Show.
-- Question your life choices as you ponder the environmental cost of single-use lithium batteries—for this beautifully pointless creation.
+- Question your life choices as you ponder the environmental cost of single-use lithium batteries for this purpose.

 ## Dev notes